Building Play with Trust: Why I Direct the Way I Do

 Structure That Supports Play

 One persistent improv myth is that strong players should be able to “take anything,” and that boundaries indicate control or lack of skill.
+I don’t agree.

+Boundaries are information.
+They tell us how to collaborate better.
+Structure exists to support play, not constrain it.
 When people know they won’t be mocked, cornered, or left hanging, they take bigger risks.
 Rehearsals include laughter, surprise, and the particular joy of discovering a scene works better because someone trusted the group enough to try something bold.
+That’s what “got your back” means here.

 Psychological Safety and “Yes, And”

 Improv requires real risk—not just jokes, but vulnerability.
 People can’t take meaningful creative risks if they’re worried about being shamed, singled out, or corrected in ways that feel personal rather than professional.
+At Improv for Good, psychological safety is the foundation.

 “Yes, and” here means listening, responding, and adapting when new information appears.
 It does not mean overriding personal or ethical limits or enduring discomfort to prove dedication.
+A skilled improviser adapts.
+They don’t dig in.

 In Closing

+Improv for Good is not about toughness, dominance, or proving how unbothered you are.
 It is about generosity, adaptability, accountability, and shared responsibility for the work we put in front of audiences—while having fun doing it.

 I direct this way because I’ve seen what happens when clarity, boundaries, and care are missing—and I’m committed to continuing to learn and improve as a leader.
+If this approach resonates with you, I’m glad you’re here.
+If it doesn’t, that’s okay too.
+Clarity helps everyone choose well.

 Thia